tomcat128/qr-code-server/README.md

 A valid jar must exist in the target folder before building a docker image.

-1. Build the image with the following command:
+Build the image with the following command:

     docker image build -t .

-2. If image is ready, start the server with:
+If image is ready, start the server with:

     docker run --rm -p 8080:8080 -p 80:8080 --name qrcode-server qrcode-server:latest

+### Running with custom configuration (with linux)

+Create a file named **application.properties** in a separate directory and cd into it.
+Add some custom config like:

+    server.port=9090
+    spring.mvc.servlet.path=/code-generator

+Now start the container with a new mount:

+    docker run --rm -v "$PWD":/srv/config --name qrcode-server qrcode-server:latest

+The executable JAR inside the container exists at **/srv** and a new **config**-Directory will be mounted next to the JAR.